TomasLinhart/SwiftGtk/README.md

 # SwiftGtk

-SwiftGtk is an experimental Gtk+ binding for Swift 4.2 that allow to use Gtk+ in more "Swifty" way.
+SwiftGtk is an experimental Gtk+ binding for Swift 5.0 that allow to use Gtk+ in more "Swifty" way.
 Currently it implements a small subset of Gtk+ and it works on MacOS and Ubuntu Linux.

 ## Dependencies

-You need to have Swift 4.2 or higher installed on your computer (tested with 4.2.3 bundled with CLion) and depending on your platform you need to install Gtk+3.
+You need to have Swift 5.0 or higher installed on your computer (tested with 5.0 on CLion IDE) and depending on your platform you need to install Gtk+3.

 ### MacOS